Psykotikism/Mutant_Tanks/README.md

 		// 4: 4th slot only.
 		// 5: 5th slot only.
 		"Ghost Weapon Slots"			"12345"

+		// The Super Tank can have temporary god mode.
+		// 0: OFF
+		// 1: ON
+		"God Ability"					"0"

+		// The Super Tank has 1 out of this many chances to have temporary god mode.
+		// Minimum: 1
+		// Maximum: 99999
+		"God Chance"					"4"

+		// The Super Tank's god mode lasts this long.
+		// Minimum: 0.1
+		// Maximum: 99999.0
+		"God Duration"					"5.0"

 		// The Super Tank can pull in or push away survivors and infected.
 		// 0: OFF